-- Importance to measure and report: the measure is based on evidence and there is a demonstrated opportunity for improvement; - Scientific acceptability of the measure priorities: the measure is clearly specified and scientifically tested; - Feasibility: the measure is feasible, and data can be readily collected for the calculation of the measure;
+- 1. Importance to measure and report: The measure is based on evidence and there is a demonstrated opportunity for improvement. - 2.
+Scientific acceptability of the measure priorities: The measure is clearly specified and scientifically tested. - 3.
+Feasibility: The measure is feasible, and data can be readily collected for the calculation of the measure.

-- Usability and Use: performance results from the measure are being used or could be used for both accountability and performance improvement; and - Requirements for Related and Competing Measures.
-There are no competing measures and the measure has been harmonized with all related measures.1
+- 4. Usability and Use: Performance results from the measure are being used or could be used for both accountability and performance improvement. - 5.
+Requirements for Related and Competing Measures: There are no competing measures and the measure has been harmonized with all related measures.1

-In previous work, standing committee members have expressed the need for information on how measures perform after they are endorsed, and whether or not they are in use and why.
-This is especially true for measures that may be contentious or have the potential to negatively impact certain stakeholders.
+In previous work, standing committee members have expressed the need for information on how measures perform after they are endorsed, whether or not they are in use and why.
+This is especially true for measures that may be contentious or have the potential to impact certain stakeholders negatively.
 Measure feedback enables standing committees to consider a broader set of information to inform their review and recommendations to endorse or maintain endorsement of the measures under consideration.